Aggregate-Intellect/sherpa/docs/How_To/Tutorials/blog_writer.rst

 Step 1.
 Currently the blog writer needs the transcript in both ``.txt`` *and* in ``.pdf`` formats.
-So the first step is to ensure you have both files and copy them into the current (blog writer) directory under the Transcripts folder.
+So the first step is to ensure you have both files and copy them under the ``Transcripts`` subdirectory.
 Most text editors will have an “Export to PDF” feature.
 Alternatively, you can “print” the file as a PDF.
 Name the files ``transcript.txt`` and ``transcript.pdf``.